skjolber/json-log-filter/README.md

 See below for supported path expression syntax.

+### Max path matches
+Configure max path matches; so that anonymize and/or prune filtering stops after a number of matches.
+This means the filter speed can be increased considerably if the number of matches is known to be a fixed number; and those matches are in the beginning of the document.

+For example if the to-be filtereded JSON document has a schema definition with a header + body structure, and the target value is in the header.

 ### Path expressions
 A simple syntax is supported, where each path segment corresponds to a `field name`.
 Expressions are case-sensitive.
 Supported syntax: